 The Island Rooftop

 The Island Rooftop, adjoining boutique hotel The Island, is the Gold Coast’s biggest rooftop bar.
 This sprawling alfresco patio is bringing the cool back to Surfers Paradise's social scene with DJs, a retro-styled cocktail bar, ample seating, nooks and, in the winter months, heaters.
-Their Gin & Jazz Thursdays (from 6:30pm) are a hit, while Sunday sessions will heat up your afternoons with cocktails, bites, DJs and live vocalists from noon.
+Their Sunday sessions will heat up your afternoons with cocktails, bites, DJs and live vocalists from noon.

 Hyde Paradiso is the perfect spot for Sunday sessions and long lunches that lead into dinner with live DJs setting the mood.
-If you’re after a European summer escape but can’t afford the airfare, then this is the place for you.
+If you’re after a European summer escape minus the travel, then this is the place for you.
 Famous in the US, this was Hyde’s first foray in Australia so you can expect to be spoilt.
 Located on the second level of Peppers Soul and overlooking the ocean, this restaurant and bar hybrid is channelling the colours of the Mediterranean, specialises in share cocktails and is a stand-out among Surfers Paradise’s best drinking spots.

 The father of modern surfing, ‘The Duke’ Kahanamoku, was one of the first to promote wave riding in Australia so, where better to honour his legacy than in the heart of Surfers Paradise.
 Located underneath The Island boutique hotel, this moody bar oozes cool.
 Sink into a leather chesterfield and shoot pool, then order signature cocktails or select from an extensive list of gin, whisky and tequila, paired with wood-fired pizzas and live music on weekends.
 Duke's Parlour is one of the best new bars in Surfers Paradise, hands down.